SaaS benchmarks: What to measure, and how

 SaaS businesses have an exhaustive list of metrics to choose from as they decide how to benchmark their business.
 That choice can be a benefit, but also a curse.
 A SaaS business can quickly drown in benchmark analysis, and lose sight of how to apply them effectively.
-Therefore, one of the key decisions that a SaaS business must make is what benchmarks it is going to employ.
+One of the key decisions that a SaaS business must make is what benchmarks it is going to use.

 SaaS businesses have a range of benchmark parameters at their disposal to understand if they are heading in the right direction, and why.